deepak/easy_rails_money/README.md

 6. configure the ```_money``` and ```_currency``` prefix and the name of the common ```currency``` column
 7. check specs tagged as "fixme"
+8. cryptographically sign gem
+9. test if Memoization in ```MoneyDsl#money`` will make any difference and add a performance test to catch regressions
+10. The accessors right now expect a Money object or nil. code and DSL to convert String to a currency object. how to specify currency then ?